On fundamental Fourier coefficients of Siegel modular forms: Part B: The analytic part

-First of all, let us note that we can not just quote the corresponding results from (cf. \cite[Theorem~2]{AD} or \cite[Theorem~2]{saha}) since the results therein are only for cusp forms on $\Gamma_0(N)$ with nebentypus, whereas our setting is $\Gamma_1(N)$, and the problem of finding non-zero square-free Fourier coefficients does not behave in a desirable way under the decomposition by characters.
+In this section we want to prove that $f$ has infinitely many non-zero, odd and square-free Fourier coefficients, possibly in a quantitative fashion.
+However, let us note that we can not just quote the corresponding results from (cf. \cite[Theorem~2]{AD} or \cite[Theorem~2]{saha}) since the results therein are only for cusp forms on $\Gamma_0(N)$ with nebentypus, whereas our setting is on $\Gamma_1(N)$, and the problem of finding non-zero square-free Fourier coefficients does not behave in a desirable way under the decomposition by characters.

-We now pursue the cases of integral and half-integral weights separately, by closely following \cite{AD, saha}.
+We now pursue the cases of integral and half-integral weights in separate subsections, by closely following \cite{AD, saha}.
 We would henceforth work with the modular form $g$ from \eqref{gdef}.